INITIAL MARGIN AANA CALCULATIONS -

 For EU AANA calculations, and the differences between EU and US calculations, see Acadiasoft’s resource here - https://www.acadiasoft.com/umr_compass/acadiasofts-guide-to-calculating-average-aggregate-notional-amount-aana/.

-Be warned that for funds coming into scope within Phase 5, the AANA should be calculated for each fund in isolation (or at sub-fund level for umbrella agreements), rather than at the fund manager-level.
+Be warned that for managed funds coming into scope, the AANA may be calculated for each fund in isolation (or at sub-fund level for umbrella agreements), rather than at the fund manager-level.
 This means that any funds managed by multiple fund/investment managers will need to aggregate their trading across all of these relationships to perform their AANA.

 Also note that physically-settled FX are in-scope for the AANA calculation for all jurisdictions, despite the fact they’re out of scope for margin exchange - figure that one out, but the rules are rules and we’re best to assume they won’t be removed from the AANA calc now.

 AANA >Phase 5 Threshold?
 Move quick.
 There’s no time to waste for firms breaching the Phase 5 threshold, which are therefore in-scope for Sept-20.
-Once they know they’re in-scope they’ll need to move fast to kick-off early tasks such as setting up the programme, finding a programme sponsor and allocating resources.
+Once they know they’re in-scope they’ll need to move fast to kick-off early tasks such as setting up the programme, finding a programme sponsor and identifying relevant resources and expertise.

 It’s also important to inform your Dealer counterparties that your firm is in-scope.
 The ISDA resource embedded within step 4 above contains the best ways to self-disclose to your counterparts.